padro89/snakemake-workflow-cnag/README.md

 ```
 - I have to update the libraries needed in the PCA script so it takes less time to charge.
 - It works like this: First, a PCA is run, generating the graphs and the rlogMat.txt file, as well as other relevant files and the dds.
-- The dds file is then passed as input, toghether with the rlogMat.txt file, to perform the DGE.
+- The dds file is then passed as input to a design rule, that runs `DESeq()` function using the specified formula.
+- This toghether with the rlogMat.txt file is used in the DGE rule to perform the DGE.
+- **I don't know how to run the DGE script for every comparision.**
+  - I can keep the function in the script that runs it for every comparision, but I don't know how to save it with different names.
+  - I can just run the script once for every comparission, but I don't know how to do it.
+- Everytime a comparation is performed, a new normalized counts file is created and saved.
+I changed it to save it only if it's NULL.
+  - I should definetely use wildcards to save each output of the snakemake object into different filenames.
+  - I should be able to specify several variables for the PCA so it runs the PCA coloring for each variable FROM THE START.

 ### Implement the pathway analysis using Snakemake